Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 1. If you think your machine lost its location:
    - Re-home the machine (it should remember the zero location of the project if nothing else moved).
    - If you don't have limit switches, the project moved, or your original cutting bit broke, try to re-use whatever setup method you used to set your zero location originally.
 This could be with a touch plate, 3D probe, paper method - whatever possible to set the project back up the way it was before it failed.
-1. Once everything looks set up correctly, you should be able to 'Goto' the original zero position and see that the bit is lined up correctly to the material.
+1. Once everything looks set up correctly, you should be able to 'Go to' the original zero position and see that the bit is lined up correctly to the material.
 The location should read all zeros for each axis.
 1. Raise up the Z-axis a couple millimeters for safety.
 1. Click the small icon at the top right of the green ‘Start Job’ button to open the window.
   ![](/_images/_gsender/_using/gs_us_startfrombutton.jpg){.aligncenter .size-medium}